LogoLogo

 • Timestamp Column Restrictions:

-• Foreign Key Constraints: Columns of the TIMESTAMP data type cannot be used as the target of foreign key (FK) constraints.
+• Foreign key constraints: Columns of the TIMESTAMP data type cannot be used as the target of foreign key (FK) constraints.
 This restriction stems from the nature of TIMESTAMP as a data type primarily used for version-stamping rows rather than linking rows across tables.

-• Primary Key Constraints: A TIMESTAMP column cannot be used as the sole primary key (PK) in a table.
+• Primary key constraints: A TIMESTAMP column cannot be used as the sole primary key (PK) in a table.
 If a TIMESTAMP column is included in a primary key, it must be combined with one or more other columns.

-• For TIMESTAMPcolumns, the user should be aware that timestamps reflect the moment of writing to the destination database with values of the current system time.
+• For TIMESTAMP columns, the user should be aware that timestamps reflect the moment of writing to the destination database with values of the current system time.

 fast_executemany is an option in Microsoft ODBC drivers that allows for faster data writing to SQL Server databases by optimizing the execution of multiple insert statements.
 While it can significantly improve performance, it comes with some limitations, particularly around robust datatype handling.